metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-3.md

 We won't go into the details of all the configuration options here as this is not our purpose but let's mention that you can also configure your controller programmatically and that you can also use the commonly used Quarkus mechanism of using an `application.properties` file, which property values can also be overridden by different mechanisms.
-One thing we will mention here, though, is that the name of your reconciler is used in `application. properties` for configuration options that affect your controller specifically.
+One thing we will mention here, though, is that the name of your reconciler is used in `application.properties` for configuration options that affect your controller specifically.
 While this name is automatically generated, it might be useful to provide one that makes more sense to you or that is easier to remember.
 This is done using the `name` field of the `@ControllerConfiguration` annotation.